anettrolikova/Prague/README.md

 # Prague
-All things tech communities & local resources for Prague
+All things tech communities & local resources in Prague

 # AI
 - [Prg.ai](https://prg.ai/) all things AI in Prague